-Alabama Senate Frontrunner: Evolution Is Fake And Homosexuality Should Be Illegal
+Alabama Senate Front-Runner: Evolution Is Fake And Homosexuality Should Be Illegal

 U.S. Senate candidate Roy Moore has approached his work over the decades as he once approached mastering kickboxing and building a house with own hands: with laser focus and a fervent belief that he has God on his side.

 Moore, 70, is vying to become the next U.S. senator for Alabama, and his chances are looking good.
-A poll released Monday by Louisiana-based JMC Analytics and Polling found that the former chief justice of the Alabama Supreme Court holds an eight-point lead in the Republican primary run-off over his opponent, U.S. Sen. Luther Strange, who was appointed by Alabama’s governor in February to temporarily fill the seat vacated by Attorney General Jeff Sessions.
+A poll released Monday by Louisiana-based JMC Analytics and Polling found that the former chief justice of the Alabama Supreme Court holds an 8-point lead in the Republican primary run-off over his opponent, U.S. Sen. Luther Strange, who was appointed by Alabama’s governor in February to temporarily fill the seat vacated by Attorney General Jeff Sessions.
+Whoever wins will face Democrat Doug Jones, whose odds are low in the overwhelmingly red state.

 Both Senate Majority Leader Mitch McConnell (R-Ky.) and President Donald Trump back Strange.
 But Moore’s unabashed religious views and apparent disregard for the legal establishment have won hearts in the overwhelmingly Christian state.